Abbreviations used in CCTV and Network industry.

 DMSS stands for Dahua Mobile Security Surveillance is an app for remote monitoring of Dahua devices like DVR/NVR and IP cameras.

-App supports live monitoring, playback, receiving notification and controlling the PTZ cameras.
+The app supports live monitoring, playback, receiving notifications and controlling the PTZ cameras.

 ANPR: